- V3 introduced a new webcam system, incompatible with V2. 0.80.1 will ignore auto configuration from V2 image but

 The image is preconfigured to handle a USB or Raspberry Pi webcam.
 We have implemented an autodetect for webcams.
-To configure it, simply go to Printer Settings Webcam and select the webcam at the bottom and click Assign.
+To configure it, simply go to Printer Settings Webcam, add a webcam and select the webcam at the bottom and click Assign.

 It will start the webcam server and fill in the correct settings.
 If you have unplugged the webcam, the webcam server will start automatically when you plug in the webcam.
 Additionally you can set webcam resolution and framerate.
 Consider that higher resolutions and frame rates need more bandwidth and CPU usage.
 If this causes any problems like delays or blank screens, reduce them.